Skip to content

 Part 1: Foundational Metric Types

 These are the fundamental ways to structure a measurement.
 Understanding these types is the first step to building a meaningful evaluation suite.
-You began with a great start.
-Let's expand on it.

 1. Classification (Categorical)